ortegajohn/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Homework 2 part 2

-This is the responsive version of my portfolio website
+This is the responsive version of my portfolio website.
+It has links to all the deployed versions of the projects and homeworks I have completed.